fallen-icarus/cardano-loans/README.md

 10 / 2 + 50 / 10 = 5 + 5 = 10
 ```

 - The lender can offer under-collateralized loans and over-collateralized loans by setting the relative values for the collateral to be under the current market value or over the current market value, respectively.
+If a lender does not want a certain collateral asset to be used, the lender can set the relative value for that collateral to zero.

 - The `collateralization` list must be in the same order (based on collateral name) as the borrower's `collateral` list.
 This is due to how `AcceptOffer` checks if the borrower and lender agree on the terms.

-- If a lender does not want a certain collateral asset to be used, the lender can set an unreasonably high relative value for that collateral to disincentivize the borrower from using it.
-There is currently no other way to disallow a certain asset.
-A future version can address this.
+- The lender must signal approval of the transaction with the credential used for the Lender ID so that the Lender ID beacon token is guaranteed to be unique to that lender.

-- The lender must sign the transaction with the pubkey hash used for the Lender ID so that the Lender ID beacon token is guaranteed to be unique to that lender.
+- The `loanCheckpoints` are the times at which the interest must be applied.
+Interest free loans can be given by leaving the list empty.
+A future version can offer non-compounding interest by allowing a checkpoint to be 0.
+This would mean a rollover would be required immediately upon the loan starting and that is the only time the interest gets applied.

 By requiring the lender to store the loan amount with the Offer Token, the borrower is able to accept the loan without any other input from the lender.
-The additional 3 ADA is required when the loan asset is ADA because storing the beacons requires a minimum amount of ADA, which is unavailable to the borrower when they accept the loan.
-When the loan is accepted, it will be stored with at least three tokens (the Active token, the LenderID, and the BorrowerID).
-The minimum amount of ADA required for storing these three tokens is 2.844600 ADA, rounded to 3 ADA for convenience.
+The additional 5 ADA is required when the loan asset is ADA because when the borrower accepts the offer, the script can enforce that the 5 ADA is returned to the lender.
+If the deposit was variable, the script would have no way to know how much the lender used as the minUTxO deposit.

 Multiple lenders can make an offer to the borrower.
 Each lender will have their own Offer UTxO located at the borrower's address.
 The borrower can check his/her own loan address and see what other offers were made.
 The borrower can check the `OfferDatum` for:
 1. **The loan's interest rate.**